NuvOps/cloudformation-templates/README.md

-# cloudformation-templates
-AWS - Infrastructure as a Code
+# AWS Infrastructure as a Code

+This repository is intended to be a reference to build your AWS infrastructure with Cloud Formation.
+All the templates are in YAML format.

+# License

+## MIT License